tournament-js/tournament/doc/implementors.md

 ```

 ### Requirements
-Like in the outline, you MUST implement:
+Like in the outline, you:

-- constructor that calls the `Base` class constructor with the matches
+- MUST implement the constructor fully (see below)
-- static `parse` that defers to `Base`
-- static `invalid` that can give a string reason why tournament options are invalid
+- MUST implement a static `invalid` that can give a string reason why tournament options are invalid || null
-- method `stats` to compute statistics/progression
+- MUST implement a method `stats` to compute statistics/progression
+- MUST call `(Base || MiddleKlass).inherit(SomeTournament)`

 The latter is always the hard one.

-Note that the constructor MUST set `numPlayers` on `this` as `Base` class helpers expects this variable.

 Finally, you must leave the `data` key on the instance (`this`) untouched for user data.

+Since you are implementing the constructor manually, you:

+- MUST throw in the constructor if Klass.invalid fails or does not exist
+- MUST do a `Base.call(this, matches)` in the constructor
+- MUST set `numPlayers` on `this` in the constructor
+- SHOULD implement missing `new` protection for the constructor

 ### Shoulds
 It is usually useful to implement some of the following methods: